jenkinsci/zap-pipeline-plugin/README.md

 -----

 ## Generating ZAP False Positives file
-You can provide a JSON file of false positive definitions from your workspace to the zap plugin during the archive step (default is 'zapFalsePositives.json').
-The file must consist of a single valid JSON array of 'False Positive' objects.
+You can provide a JSON file of false positive definitions from your workspace to the zap plugin during the archive step (the default is zapFalsePositives.json).
+The file must consist of a single valid JSON array of false positive objects.
 Example:

 ```json
 [